ark-network/arkdev.info/blog/2024-11-05-unlock-liquidity-before-vtxo-expiration.md

 Building on [insights from Brandon Black](https://x.com/reardencode/status/1667968763927592960), we present a generalized method for Ark clients to collaborate with Ark Servers to release liquidity ahead of the expiration of the shared output that commits to a **Virtual Tree of Bitcoin transactions** kept off the chain, also known as **VTXOs (Virtual Transaction Outputs)** tree.

-Early unlocking of liquidity not only enhances Servers' liquidity but also benefits all participants in the Ark protocol.

 <!-- truncate -->

 ## The Evolution of the VTXO Tree Signing Process